PaulNegoescu/TEMPLATE-Intro-Web-Course/README.md

 6. Close current REPL (Read Eval Print Loop, an application that lets you type inside it) or the console itself: hit `CTRL-D` or type `exit`

 ## Git Cheatsheet

-### Homework workflow

-1. Click the URL of the homework assignment
-2. GitHub will create a repo for you and give you the URL, you can copy it here, directly
-3. Clone the repo as above, copy the URL from GitHub, in cmder navigate to `C:/siit` and type `git clone <paste-the-url>`
-4. `git switch -c work` (create a new branch you will work on and switch to it immediately)
-5. `git push -u origin work` (sync the new branch to the remote)
-6. Do your stuff, work like crazy (in VS Code :))

 Do the following as often as possible, preferably every time before you take a break: